Bellingham Rat Removal

 same-day or next day inspection to solve the problem.

-I asked Washington Wildlife Services to describe their service range, and they said, "We also service the surrounding towns of Ferndale, Lynden, Birch Bay, Blaine, Laurel, Everson, Nooksack, Deming, Geneva, Sedro Woolley, Anacortes, Burlington, and Mount Vernon."
+I asked This Space Available to describe their service range, and they said, "We also service the surrounding towns of Ferndale, Lynden, Birch Bay, Blaine, Laurel, Everson, Nooksack, Deming, Geneva, Sedro Woolley, Anacortes, Burlington, and Mount Vernon."

-As a licensed and insured wildlife company in Washington, Washington Wildlife Services is fully
+As a licensed and insured wildlife company in Washington, This Space Available is fully

 qualified to handle rodent removal problems, far more effectively than